9 of the Best Soy Free Meal Replacement & Protein Powders (2022)

 - Not gluten free

 Complete 360 meal is a more affordable soy-free meal replacement shake.
 Not only that, but a well rounded healthy shake that provides you with excellent nutrition.
+In fact, it’s one of my go-to shakes in a daily basis.

-This includes 30g of protein from a pea+rice+hemp protein blend for optimal amino acid delivery; tons of fibre; and very low sugar.
 Besides, you will also get omega-3 fatty acids, all the vitamins and minerals, plus some probiotics to help you with digestions.

 Nonetheless, one of the aspects I like the most about Complete 360 meal is the taste.
 Double Milk Chocolate is among the best tasting shakes that I’ve tried (and I’ve tried over 200).
 Vanilla and Strawberry are also good.